Home Explore Blog Models CI

 files.

-If `--size-limit` is 0 or not set, it creates a single file.
-If the limit is
+If `--size-limit` is not set, it creates a single file.
+If the limit is set,

-set, it tries its best to keep each file smaller than `n` bytes.
-It behaves
+it tries its best to keep each file smaller than `n` bytes.
+It behaves oddly

-By default, the archives do not include configs and prompts.
-If you extract
+By default, the archives do not include configs, prompts and query histories.

-such archives, the knowledge-bases will have default configs and default
+If you extract such archives, the knowledge-bases will have default configs,

 By default, it raises an error if the output file already exists.
 You can